00-YusraKhan/Ai266-spring22/README.md

 Because the coming era is of technology so we can do many things by this.
 ##### Kausar Bilal
-Because of advance technology knowledge now a days
+Because of advance technology knowledge now a days and it has great scope in future and present
 #### Q2.
 Why do you think we study AI in BSCS?
 ##### Mufreah Aqeel
 Basic understanding will be needed if you want to step in this industry.